 More to follow on this as I run the same trail route on other bikes.

 6/13/21 Update – Ran the same route on my newer full suspension Sturmpjumper (2007?) and as one would expect the even newer Rockshox Recon and Monarch shocks did the job well.
 Climbed great, descended confidently; I was the limiting factor, not the bike.

-6/20/21 – Last update on this bike; Yes, I did do the short stem wide bar thing, at least temporarily.
+6/20/21 – Another update on this bike; Yes, I did do the short stem wide bar thing, at least temporarily.
 I got a cheap stem with a 35 mm length as opposed to the stock stem at 140mm.
 I also bolted on a set of Ritchey bars that were a few inches wider and had a little bit of rise, also gained a little real world width by ditching the funky climbing bars.
 Abracadabra it’s a new bike.
 Super quick steering for tight trails, better body weight positioning for the downhills and barely anything was given up for climbing weight position; I think there was 1 or 2 short steep sections that I had trouble keeping the front end from popping up.
 I actually like to ride it.
 I guess I might just archive the stock parts and leave the updates on for a few more rides.